Medicinal uses of saffron

 – For digestion: the use of saffron as a spice in the kitchen is a sample of popular wisdom in the use of herbal medicine.
 Saffron, for its aromatic and bitter components (picrocrocin), stimulates the digestive system and increases salivary and gastric secretions so it is an excellent appetizer.

 Saffron also contains crocetin, choleretic component that stimulates the production of bile and thins, helping the digestive process and help prevent stones in the gallbladder.
 In addition, scientific studies have shown beneficial properties of saffron to the liver.
-The saffron extract protects liver lesions produced by aflatoxins which ingest food through poor maintenance.
+The saffron extract protects liver lesions produced by aflatoxins which we can ingest from badly stored food.

 * More information about components of saffron